Ayyankhan101/Ayyankhan101/README.md

 ---

  <h3>🎓Education & Background</h3>
 I am a passionate Data Analyst with a strong foundation in data-driven decision-making.
-My journey in this field has been driven by a curiosity to uncover insights from data and to use those insights to solve real-world problems.
+My journey in this field has been driven by a curiosity to uncover insights from data and to use those insights to solve real-world problems.Currently doing Bachelor in Data Science and also I am part time freelancer

  <h3>📊Fields of Interest</h3>
 - Data Analysis & Visualization